-12.4.1 As mentioned above, identified institutions will provide Technical Resource Support for the scheme at the/Central and State level.
-Key functionaries involved in implementation of PMAGY will be given training in planning, implementation and monitoring of the scheme.

-12.4.2 At the national level, the National Institute for Rural Development (NIRD), Hyderabad, will be the Technical Resource Support Institution, and will play the following role:

-- (i) Preparation of Model illiustrative village plan - (ii) Orientation of State Govt. officials, officials of Technical resource Support Institutions, and key functionaries at Distt. and Block levels - (iii) Preparation of model Implementation Manual for Distt., Block and Village levels. - (iv) Guidelines for baseline survey.
+- 12.4.1 As mentioned above, identified institutions will provide Technical Resource Support for the scheme at the/Central and State level.
+Key functionaries involved in implementation of PMAGY will be given training in planning, implementation and monitoring of the scheme. - 12.4.2 At the national level, the National Institute for Rural Development (NIRD), Hyderabad, will be the Technical Resource Support Institution, and will play the following role: - (i) Help in the preparation of illustrative village development plans. - (ii) Orientation of State Govt. officials, officials of Technical resource Support Institutions, and key functionaries at Distt. level - (iii) Prepare MIS reports for the monitoring of the Scheme at Centre and State levels.

+The guidelines for preparation of Village Development Plans were formulated by NIRD in the pilot phase of PMAGY.
+Required modifications in the same will be carried out by NIRD in consultation with the D/o SJ&E.

-12.4.3 State level Technical Resource Support Institutions will be required to do the following:
+- 12.4.3 State level Technical Resource Support Institutions will be required to do the following: - (i) Translate PMAGY guidelines in State's language, - (ii) Orientation training of District and Gram Panchayat level officials